RecursionSheep/DBNoC/README.md

 ## A DataBase that Draws No Conclusions

 **DBNoC** (A DataBase that Draws No Conclusions) is the project for the course -- Introduction to Database Management Systems (数据库系统概论), Fall 2019, Tsinghua University.
-The paged file component is based on [Stanford CS346 Redbase Project](https://web.stanford.edu/class/cs346/2015/).

 ![hyouka](hyouka.png)